gary-kim/website/content/projects.md

 From the GitHub repo:

 > bridge between mattermost, IRC, gitter, xmpp, slack, discord, telegram, rocketchat, steam, twitch, ssh-chat, zulip, whatsapp, keybase, matrix, microsoft teams, nextcloud and more with REST API (mattermost not required!)

+My primary addition to Matterbridge has been the addition of the `nctalk` backend that adds support for [Nextcloud Talk](https://nextcloud.com/talk/).

 * License: **Apache-2.0**
 * GitHub Project: <https://github.com/42wim/matterbridge>